sbhacks-org/webapps-workshop/README.md

 To see any changes to the HTML, CSS, or JavaScript files, just save and refresh the page in the browser.
 (You may have to go in incognito mode for JavaScript changes.)

 ### 3. Deploying your site on GitHub Pages (Optional)
+*Note you must have your code on GitHub for this step.
+If you forked the repo your code is already on GitHub.
+If you downloaded with "Download ZIP," you will need to create a repo and add the files to it.
+Here's an [external tutorial](https://handsondataviz.org/create-repo.html) on how to do that with using just the GitHub website.*
 Click the 'Settings' Tab on your repository.
 ![Settings tab](https://imgur.com/CnFWykb.png)